neherlab/PoL1-course-materials/README.md

 # Course materials for Physics of Life 1 at UniBas

 This repository contains a script and notebooks used in Richard Neher's part of the *Physics of Life 1* course (co-taught with Sebastian Hiller) for 2nd year BSc students in Biology at the University of Basel.
-The material is taught in 6-7 weeks, three hours per week.
+The material is taught over 6-7 weeks, three hours per week.
 The main topics we touch on are

  - Quantitative reasoning in biology; relevant length, time and energy scales
- - Ordinary differential equations in biology, e.g.~growth processes
+ - Ordinary differential equations in biology, e.g. growth processes
  - Simple models of gene regulation
  - Random walks and diffusion
  - Models of stiff and flexible polymers